cynthia-okoduwa/DevOps-projects/JenkinsManualPipeline.md

 ```
 The first command clones the repository that will help you set up your environment quickly.
 It provides a declarative approach to setting up the environment you need.
 The next command changes your directory to where your Jenkins folder is located.
 When you run the third command, it will read the Dockerfile and build the custom Jenkins image with all the required plugins (including Blue Ocean) and configurations.

-4. Validate that Jenkins is setup along with Docker using the following command:
+4. Validate that Jenkins is set up along with Docker using the following command:
 ```
 docker-compose ps
 ```